 Service Safari

-Immersive studies · Using bus services as a wheelchair user
+Using bus service as a wheelchair user

-Immersive studies · Using train ticket machines as a wheelchair user
+Using ticket machine as a wheelchair user

 Empathy interviews